unniisme/FunctionalProgramming/Evaluation.md

     - refer `Haskell/FoldProblem.hs`

 Thunk : {a, ()->a}, a is kept as invalid.
 If a is forced, it is evaluated and stored.

+Refer `Haskell/Lazy.hs`
+- Fibonacci sequence as an infinte list